ramsharan0230/swansea-task-back/README.md

 ## Smart Quote

-#### Smart Quotation is a Laravel-based backend application that enables efficient handling of customer quote summaries.
-It includes robust export capabilities in both PDF and CSV formats and AI-enhanced suggestions using OpenAI GPT-4.0.
+#### Smart Quote is a Laravel-based backend prototype developed as part of a technical challenge to demonstrate a practical solution for assessing quote profitability in AV dealer workflows.
+This system acts as a Profitability Checker that allows users to input a detailed breakdown of products, services, labor, and overheads, and receive calculated insights into profit margins, cost breakdowns, and risk indicators.
+It also leverages OpenAI GPT-4 to generate AI-driven suggestions for optimizing quotes — such as recommended price adjustments, labor improvements, or product substitutions — and delivers this in a user-friendly format to aid business decisions.

 ### Motivation
 The backend is the engine that powers the Smart Quote system.
 It handles all the heavy lifting — from managing quote data and running profitability calculations to storing reports and interacting with AI to generate helpful suggestions.